Kapsch CarrierCom AG

-Kapsch CarrierCom is a global system integrator and supplier of end-to-end telecommunications solutions for public and railway operators, urban transport organizations and companies seeking real-time asset management solutions.
+Kapsch CarrierCom is a multinational system integrator and telecommunications solutions provider for various sectors, including public and railway operators, urban transport organizations, and companies.
 The company generated a total revenue of €170,2 million as of March 2014 with 740 employees worldwide.
 The headquarters are located in Vienna, Austria and has subsidiaries in more than 20 countries around the globe.
 The management board consists of Kari Kapsch (CEO), Thomas Schöpf (COO) and Michael Kleinhagauer (CTO).